Home

 How to Choose a Krav Maga School, or Any Martial Arts School

 The first step in choosing a Krav Maga school is the same as it is in choosing any martial arts school; define your goals.
 What are you looking for?
 What do you hope to achieve?
 Is it practical street self defense?
 Preparation for your basic training in the military?
+Self confidence?
 Or just lose a few pounds and get in shape?

 Once you have defined your goals you are ready to start looking.
 Don't tell the school owner what you are looking for since most likely he will tell you that that in fact is their specialty.
 Rather, ask them what the focus is in their school, or what kinds of programs are available.
 Ask to observe a class.